json2d/hexacubic/docs/naming-conventions.md

 ## Naming Convention

-> "The hardest problem left in computer science is this thing we haven't figured out the best name for yet." - Future Programmers
+> "The hardest problem left in computer science is this thing we haven't really figured out the best name for yet." _- Programmers of the Future_

-Here are some thoughts on the naming conventions used in this library:
+Here are some of the thoughts that went into deciding the naming conventions used in this library:

+### Getting Started

-Lets consider the function that takes a hexacube point and returns its corner points - here's two ways we can go:
+Lets consider our function that takes a hexacube point and returns its corner points - here are two ways we can go:

 ```js
 H.toCorners(hexacube) // imperative function name - eg. `mapStateToProp`
 H.cornersOf(hexacube) // declarative function name - eg. `propsOfState`
 ```

-So the question becomes: should a function name be imperative or declarative?
+Ok great, now we're faced with the question: should a function name be imperative or declarative?

-Here the example function name `propsOfState` really describes what the output is, not the process of creating the output.
+Lets consider the example function name `propsOfState`: this name actually describes what the output is, not the process of creating the output.

-But on the other hand, `propsOfState` could be considered and presumed to be the declarative shorthand of the imperative `getPropsOfState`.
+But on the other hand, `propsOfState` might be considered and presumed to be the declarative shorthand of the imperative `getPropsOfState`.

-Declarative function names are pretty widely adopted in the wild and in many popular libraries - eg. Redux has `actionCreators` which are functions that return actions.
+In reality, declarative function names are pretty widely adopted in the wild and in many popular libraries - eg. Redux has `actionCreators` which are functions that return actions.

-Its also common to name your function after the specific type of function it is - eg. `actionThunk`
+Its also somehwat common to name functions after the specific type of function it is - eg. `actionThunk`

+##### Verbage vs Nounage

-Another way to frame the question of imperative vs declarative is to as should the name be a verb vs a noun?
+Another way the question of imperative vs declarative can be framed is to ask whether function names should be verbs or nouns.

 When choosing a noun, it seems to make the most sense to choose a noun that describes a thing _that does something_ to imbue it that hint to the intuitution that this is a function - eg. `propsCreator` vs `propsOfState`

-While our actual function name `cornersOf` isn't a noun of the type described above, it does have something else going on: it ends with a preposition! (`of`) With that there's the implication of a object of that preposition, and that appears to be that hint to our brain that this is a function, and that the object of that preposition is the argument.
+While our function name `cornersOf` isn't a noun of the type described above, it does have something else going on:

+It ends with a preposition! (`of`)

+With that there's the implication of a object of that preposition, and that appears to be that hint to our brain that this is a function, and that the object of that preposition is the argument.

 ### Plurality